-Prudent Provision.
+Prudent Provision

-The definition of what is prudent provision is determined by each local Council based on guidance rather than statutory regulation
+The Authority is required to calculate a prudent provision of MRP which ensures that the outstanding debt liability is repaid over a period that is reasonably commensurate with that over which the capital expenditure provides benefits.
+The definition of what is prudent provision is determined by each local Council based on guidance rather than statutory regulation.